A. CENTER FOR GENOME INNOVATION (CGI) STAFF

 C. Instrument Access

-With the appropriate training, anyone can use the instrumentation in the CGI.
+With the appropriate training, anyone can use the most of the instrumentation in the CGI.
 Depending on the instrumentation, the extent of training can range from a brief, one-on-one informal session to a multi-day workshop.
 For example, training on the Agilent Bioanalyzer can be done in a one-on-one informal session, while usage of all NextGen sequencing instrumentation requires participation in either a multi-day workshop or one-on-one training.
 Even after training, users can request supervision if they are not comfortable working independently with the equipment or protocols.
 Granting unsupervised access to users is at the discretion of CGI staff.

 Users will not be allowed to use equipment in the CGI after-hours.
 Special requests for after-hours access can be made by contacting Bo Reese.
 However, granting after-hours access is made on a case-by-case basis and permission is granted at the discretion of CGI staff.